-

 City Council Planning officers

-However, the councillors said they believed:”the benefits of the scheme did outweigh any harm”
+the benefits of the scheme did outweigh any harm

 Read more here: